How to become a fishing vessel skipper

 - Boatmaster

-These apprenticeships typically take 24 months to complete as a mix of learning in the workplace and off-the-job study.
+These apprenticeships typically take between 2 and 3 years to complete, and are a mix of training on the job and classroom study.

 Entry requirements